4geru/ptv-app/README.md

 ## PTV App

-This app shows whether lifts are available at Victoria's Public Transport stations.
+This app shows whether lifts are available at Victoria's Public Transport stations It is created usng React, Redux, Styled components & the principles of atomic design.
+It is tested using jest.

 ## Development